-- Loaded salad with leafy greens, vegetables, 1–2 boiled eggs, fruit, avocado, flaxseed, and a dressing of olive oil and vinegar
+- a loaded salad with leafy greens, vegetables, one to two boiled eggs, fruit, avocado, flaxseed, and a dressing of olive oil and vinegar

 - 1 cup of black bean soup

-- Half a cup of skinless chicken breast (3 ounces)
+- half a cup of skinless chicken breast

-- Half a cup of brown rice, barley, or other whole grain
+- half a cup of brown rice, barley, or another type of whole-grain

 - 1–2 cups of broccoli

-The Arthritis Foundation emphasize how important it is for people with gout to manage their weight.
+The Arthritis Foundation emphasizes how important it is for people with gout to manage their weight.

 - decrease uric acid levels in the body